USEPA/GLharmonizeR/README.md

 | Turb_FTU  | Turbidity, Formazin Turbidity Units                       | Clarity_Carbon    | FTU            |
 | Turb_NTU  | Turbidity, Nephelometric Turbidity Units                  | Clarity_Carbon    | NTU            |

-# Recommendations for users

--   Utilize QC flags and remarks
--   Be aware of censored data (see QC flags)
--   Report any issues via Github either as a discussion or open an issue

 # Data sources

 Data were taken from the following sources: